the-web-forest/Forest/README.md

 - **Ipê *(Tabebuia)*** - Is an exposed microservice that communicates with our main platform and allows our users to manage your account and your custom forest.
 - **Bonsai (Bonsai Tree)** - Is an internal microservice that is our payment engine.
 There are no public endpoints and this microservice serves other microservices.
 Every donation to Web Forest ecosystem passes through Bonsai.
+- **Samauma (Ceiba Pentandra)** - Is an internal microservice for our backoffice.
+There are no public endpoints.

 ## Our Stack 💻